We live in a food paradise and one in three Singaporeans eat out more than they do at home.

 1. Peanut butter toast with poached eggs

 Lower in sugar and saturated fat than its kaya counterpart, peanut butter toast is a tasty and healthy breakfast option.
 Toast Box has multigrain options available.
-Poached eggs are also a source of low-fat protein.
+Poached eggs are also a source of low-fat protein so make sure you pair it with the toast to lower the blood glucose spike.

 2. Soon kueh

-Two pieces of this turnipy goodness is 178 calories.
+Two pieces of this turnipy goodness is 178 calories and 37g carbohydrates.
 Hold back on the sweet black sauce which might send your blood sugars sky-high!

-One piece of popiah will give 188 calories and similar to soon kueh, chockful of fibre from the turnip.
+One piece of popiah will give 188 calories, 14g carbs, and similar to soon kueh, chockful of fibre from the turnip.
 Watch out for how much sweet sauce, pork skin or fried crumbs they add in (ask for less or none of those!).

 4. Oats with no-sugar soymilk

 Although difficult to find in a hawker centre, oats are available at Mr Bean (but do request for no or just one riceball as they contain sugar).
-Oats are high in soluble fibre which helps release the carbohydrates slowly into your blood.
+Oats are high in soluble fibre while soymilk contains protein, both of which can help release the carbohydrates slowly into your blood.

 Main meal ideas